dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 **Typography can make your applications :sparkles: zing :sparkles:!!!**

-Adding Google Fonts allow you to use _custom fonts_ on your apps.
+Adding Google Fonts allows you to use _custom fonts_ in your apps.
 They are advertised as free and there are over 900+ font families to choose from.
 Since 2018, Google has recommended self-hosting as a way to add their fonts.

 There are number of _web safe_ fonts, that are free and built into various platforms.
 However, sometimes we need something that is more customised, to serve our design purposes.